Gotharchitect/data_analytics_bc_projects/Module 1 - Final Project/Readme.md

-Musical genres in pop charts
+h1.Musical genres in pop charts

-##Introduction
+h2.Introduction

 "Popular music is a generic term for a wide variety of genres of music that appeal to the tastes of a large segment of the population, whereas pop music usually refers to a specific musical genre within popular music."